 Keylime Toolbox is based in part of Google Search Console data.
 How is Keylime Toolbox different from logging into Google Search Console directly?

 Keylime Toolbox aggregates and de-duplicates query data from all subfolders to provide substantially more query and visit detail than is available in Google Search Console directly.
 Keylime Toolbox also integrates Google Analytics data for greater combined insight.
 Keylime Toolbox stores historical data over time to provide long-term trends and also processes the data in a number of ways not available in the Google Search Console interface.
-You can view click through rates by query segment by position, trends of each SEO metric over time (also by query segment), and understand what topic areas perform best.
+You can view click through rates by segment by position, trends of each SEO metric over time (also by segment), and understand what topic areas perform best.

-There is no limit on the number of query segments.
+There is no limit on the number of segments.
 The right number of segments depends on your site’s topics and audiences.
 Too few segments and you won’t be able to see patterns.
 Too many segments and the data will be too granular.

 Google Search Console seems to have a lag in reporting.
 How does Keylime Toolbox handle this?

 Keylime Toolbox imports the most recent data available from Google Search Console each night.
 What you see in Keylime Toolbox is the latest data available from Google Search Console (which is typically about two days behind).